London's Poverty Profile is divided into five themes:

 The rate of premature deaths is lower in the majority of London boroughs compared to England overall.
 However, 10 London boroughs have rates of premature deaths that are higher than that of England overall.

-Premature deaths are calculated as an average across three years (from 2017 to 2019) and look at the mortality rate for all deaths under the age of 75.
+Premature deaths are calculated as an average across three years (from 2018 to 2020) and look at the mortality rate for all deaths under the age of 75.
 They are presented as a rate per 100,000 people aged under 75 in each area.
+Since they are three-year averages, the impact of COVID-19 (in 2020) on mortality rates cannot be isolated from the latest datapoint.

 Reasons for worklessness